jsterner30/simon/README.md

-# simon-html
+# simon-login

-This deliverable demonstrates the use of basic HTML elements for structure, basic formatting, input, output, links, and drawing.
+This deliverable demonstrates authenticating users and storing credentials and authentication tokens in MongoDB.